 You may not be familiar with the innovative, US-based radio designer and manufacturer, Elecraft.
 First of all, note that “US-based” adjective: this is an increasingly rare phenomenon in the world of radio production, and it deserves a word of praise up front.
 Elecraft started life as a kit manufacturer, focusing on QRP ham-band-only radio transceivers that were effective, affordable, and maintained a very high level of performance.
-Their K1, KX1 and K2 transceivers are legendary.
-Their K3, introduced in 2008, became a benchmark transceiver and still tops the charts in performance; it’s truly a choice DXpeditioner’s radio.
+Their K1, KX1, K2, K3 and K3S transceivers are legendary.
+Their KX3, introduced in 2012, became a benchmark transceiver and still tops the charts in performance.

 A closer look At first glance, the KX3 resembles just the faceplate of a tabletop radio: it has a large tuning knob, wide, clear amber backlit display, and a traditional set of function buttons and multi-function knobs…but not much else.
 Or so it appears, as there’s no bulky chassis.
 Connections for microphones, DC power, headphones, IQ out, key and PC interface are located on the left side panel of the radio, while the RF connection (a female BNC) is on the right side panel.
 The KX3 has built-in folding feet, quite sturdy, that allow the radio to be tilted at a comfortable angle for tabletop operation.
 To best evaluate the KX3, I’ll first discuss some of the features that would interest a ham radio operator, There is a hidden keypad for direct frequency entry (notice the numbers printed next to the multi-function knobs and buttons?)